Vietnamese irredentism

-Vietnamese irredentism, also known as Greater Vietnam, is an irredentist and nationalist claim concerning redemption of territories of Vietnam.
-The idea is associated with Vietnamese revisionism, targeting at least to regain control over territories that used to be inhabited by ancient Baiyue peoples in the past.
+Vietnamese irredentism, also known as Ideology of Greater Vietnam (Chủ nghĩa Đại Việt Nam or Chủ nghĩa Đại Việt), sometimes may be referred to as Baiyue Nationalism (chủ nghĩa Dân tộc Bách Việt) is an irredentist and nationalist claim concerning redemption of former territories of Vietnam and territories outside Vietnam that the Vietnamese have inhabited for centuries.
+Notable claims are usually made concerning territories of Laos, Cambodia, and Liangguang of China.

 Background

-The Baiyue people, of which the modern Vietnamese people (also called "Viet" or "Kinh") are descended from, have long inhabited in a vast variety of land of what would be known as modern China, Vietnam and Laos.
+The Baiyue people, from which the modern Vietnamese people (also called "Viet" or "Kinh") are descended, have long inhabited a vast variety of land of what would be known as modern China, Vietnam and Laos.
 As for the result of migration, the Viet tribes moved southward and eventually established itself in what would be known as northern Vietnam and southern China today, which became the ancestral homeland of Vietnamese people.
-Overtime, the Vietnamese people managed to overcome four Chinese domination of Vietnam, and further expanded its territory south and westward, known as Nam tiến and war with Laos and the Tai tribes, which slowly granted Vietnam's political power to weight and control Laos and Cambodia.
-Also, there were also northern expansions toward Chinese territory, and sea expeditions to gain control over Malay peninsula, though it was short-lived.
+Later, there were northern expansions toward Chinese territory, and sea expeditions to gain control over the Malay peninsula, though it was short-lived.
 Nonetheless, during these expansions, Vietnamese imperial rulers adopted Vietnamization policy, hoping to subjugate and Vietnamize people from the land they conquered.

-French imperialism at the 19th century resulted in the establishment of French Indochina, where French colonial rulers adopted a divide-and-rule policy, but this also resulted with Cambodia and Laos being fully absorbed into much-larger Vietnamese nation.
-Though being equally ruled by France, in reality, the Vietnamese dominated political will in both Laos and Cambodia, and economy of Vietnam was far bigger than its fellow French Indochinese colonies.
-This trend continued even when the French were expelled from Vietnam following the First Indochina War, only to be disrupted by the Vietnam War later.
-However, once the Vietnam War ended, the Vietnamese communists, who emerged victoriously in this conflict, managed to control Laos and Cambodia throughout its communist puppets, as well as trying to expand into Thailand.
-In 1979, the Cambodian–Vietnamese War broke out when the Khmer Rouge under Pol Pot became increasingly afraid of Vietnamese influence and domination, but this resulted in a 10 years occupation of Cambodia by the Vietnamese.
-Following Đổi mới in 1986, which Vietnam reformed and rejoined global community, Vietnam started to focus on its internal affairs and retreated from Laos and Cambodia.
+French imperialism at the 19th century resulted in the establishment of French Indochina, where French colonial rulers adopted a divide-and-rule policy, but this also resulted with Cambodia and Laos being fully absorbed into a much-larger Vietnamese nation.
+Though being equally ruled by France, in reality, the Vietnamese dominated political will in both Laos and Cambodia, and the economy of Vietnam was far bigger than its fellow French Indochinese colonies.
+This trend continued even when the French were expelled from Vietnam following the First Indochina War, only to be disrupted by the Vietnam War later on.
+However, once the Vietnam War ended, the Vietnamese communists, who emerged victoriously in this conflict, managed to control Laos and Cambodia through its communist puppets, as well as trying to expand into Thailand.
+In 1979, the Cambodian–Vietnamese War broke out when the Khmer Rouge under Pol Pot invaded Vietnam, but this resulted in a 10-year occupation of Cambodia by the Vietnamese.
+Following Đổi mới in 1986, when Vietnam reformed and rejoined the global community, Vietnam started to focus on its internal affairs and retreated from Laos and Cambodia.